ghattab/ghattab.github.io/data/mushroom.md

 comments: false
 ---

-The Mushroom Data 2020 provides a comprehensive overview of mushroom species, focusing on their physical characteristics and classification as either poisonous or edible.
+The Classification Mushroom Data 2020 provides a comprehensive overview of mushroom species, focusing on their physical characteristics and classification as either poisonous or edible.

-##  Mushroom Data 2020
+##  Classification Mushroom Data 2020

 ### Data Set Description